dishmint/LexicalCases/README.md

 ## Usage

-[LexicalCases](https://github.com/dishmint/LexicalCases/wiki/LexicalCases) takes a string as its first argument, and a lexical pattern as its second argument.
+[LexicalCases](https://dishmint.github.io/LexicalCases/LexicalCases.html) takes a string as its first argument, and a lexical pattern as its second argument.

 ```Mathematica
 LexicalPattern["This is a cool string", LexicalPattern["This is a ", TextType["Adjective"], " string"]]
 ```

-For additional syntax, visit the [LexicalCases](https://github.com/dishmint/LexicalCases/wiki/LexicalCases) wiki
+For additional syntax, visit the [LexicalCases](https://dishmint.github.io/LexicalCases/LexicalCases.html) documentation.